 by Amy Medling, founder of PCOS Diva

 The tradition of Ayurveda calls this season Kapha.
-The ancient tradition of Ayurveda has its roots in India, but quickly spread through medicine in ancient China, Tibet and Greece.
+Ayurveda has its roots in India but quickly spread through China, Tibet, and Greece.
 The practice encourages people to live in harmony with the laws and rhythms of nature and its seasons to achieve health and balance.
 This balance is just one of the reasons we should “eat local” all year long.
 When we stick to foods that are locally grown, our bodies can better balance and adjust to the changing seasons.

-Spring foods such as dandelion root, echinacea, chicory, watercress, mustard greens, parsley and cilantro break up that mucus.
+Spring foods such as dandelion root, echinacea, chicory, watercress, mustard greens, parsley, and cilantro break up that mucus.
 All of these flushed toxins can begin to overwhelm the liver.
 Spring bitter roots such as dandelion are natural diuretics and liver protectors.
-In addition, the chlorophyll found in all of these beautiful spring greens promote the growth of healthy bacteria in your intestines that protect you from parasites, yeast and harmful bacteria.
+In addition, the chlorophyll found in all of these beautiful spring greens promotes the growth of healthy bacteria in your intestines that protect you from parasites, yeast, and harmful bacteria.

 Foods To Enjoy in Abundance: